Azure-Samples/cargotracker-liberty-aks/README.md

     ```bash
     azd provision
     ```

-2. Run the following command to deploy the Cargo Tracker application to Azure Kubernetes Service (AKS) using the Azure Developer CLI (azd).
+    For `administratorLoginPassword` enter  `Secret123456`.

+    When the provisioning completes, you'll see a message similar to the following:

     ```bash
+    SUCCESS: Your application was provisioned in Azure in 27 minutes 59 seconds.
+    ```

+2. Ensure Docker is running locally.
+Run the following command to deploy the Cargo Tracker application to Azure Kubernetes Service (AKS) using the Azure Developer CLI (azd).

+    ```bash
     azd deploy
     ```

 3. Wait for the deployment to complete.
 Once the deployment is complete, you can access the Cargo Tracker application using the URL provided in the output.

+You can now exercise the Cargo Tracker functionality as shown in Appendix 1.

+### Clean up

+The steps in this section show you how to clean up and deallocte the resources deployed in the previous section.

+1. `azd down`

 ## Appendix 1 - Exercise Cargo Tracker Functionality